Shynixn/MCCoroutine/docs/wiki/docs/README.md

 }
 ```

-* Provides its own Plugin Coroutine Scope where you can switch to using extension functions of your plugin instance.
+* Provides its own Plugin Coroutine Scope which you can enter using new extension functions.

 ```kotlin
 plugin.launch {